-• TIME-LIMITED USAGE
+TIME-LIMITED USAGE

 You will often see limited windows of usage on stories, especially for entertainment and sports programs.
-Footage must be pulled off the web by the date and time listed in the script info or in advisories posted in e-mail.
+Footage and photos with those restrictions must be pulled from TV programs, VOA websites and social media accounts by the date and time listed in the script info or in advisories posted in e-mail.